 The authoritarian Nouri al-Maliki and the Shia majority appear to be obvious choices when identifying worthy culprits.
 Since 2006, al-Maliki has run the Shia government, repeatedly excluding the Sunnis from power and imprisoning them on the basis of counterterrorism laws.

 Among other active Iraqi policies is the barring of former Saddam-era officials from participating in office.
-These, along with active deadly force against nonviolent Sunni protests, and al-Maliki’s overall favoring of non-governmental Shia militias, certainly have created a backdrop of desperation which has given ISIS motivation enough to garner the attentions and participation of Sunni Iraqis.
+These, along with active deadly force against nonviolent Sunni protests, and al-Maliki’s overall favoring of non-governmental Shia militias, certainly have created a backdrop of desperation which has given ISIS motivation enough to garner the attention and participation of Sunni Iraqis.

 Aside from al-Maliki’s reign, there are plenty of other politicians involved who constantly work to suppress Sunni inclusion.
 Although, the Shias are fearful of taking steps to incorporate the Sunnis more, singling them all out as the main catalyst for ISIS would blur us from seeing the broader picture of all those involved.